 - In Super Paper Mario, the Void is a tear in the fabric of the multiverse that will annihilate all worlds entirely.
 Mario has to stop it.

 - Despite Umineko: When They Cry being mostly a romance-mystery novel, in the final battle between Lambdadelta and Bernkastel, both rapid-fire attacks that shatter entire fragments using the force of Big Bangs and Big Crunches.
 Each fragment is an entire parallel universe.
 On a (comparatively) lesser scale, Willard cuts an entire fragment in half with a single sword slice.

 - At the end of VVVVVV, you have to destabilize the dimension to get back to your own.
 However, this has destabilized two dimensions so after the ending you have to find a way to fix them.

-- In Homestuck, Lord English has destroyed (or at least engineered the destruction of) countless universes, including the ones the protagonists are from, and is trying to destroy them all.
+- Lord English has destroyed (or at least engineered the destruction of) countless universes, including the ones the protagonists are from, and is trying to destroy them all.

 - It was revealed that when Universes A and B were destroyed by Spades Slick and Jack Noir, respectively, they actually destroyed every possible alternate version of those universes, so it was actually two entire multiverses being destroyed.